Hermosillo: Tiburón Island

-Shark Island, the largest in the Republic, was inhabited by the Seris, who attributed to the place a high religious significance.
+Tiburón Island, the largest in the Republic, was inhabited by the Seris, who attributed to the place a high religious significance.

-Although at first glance the island does not seem more than a heavy rock in the middle of the sea, it has interesting natural attractions, such as the Sierras La Menor and Kunkaak, which cross it in almost its entire length to end both in the Tecomate Valley, which is Of stunning beauty.

 A large number of terrestrial plant species and some 63 marine plant species have been identified on the island.

-As for the animal species, about 205 sea and land birds, 31 reptile and amphibian species and a huge number of fish that inhabit the coast of the island have been registered.
+As for the native fauna, about 205 sea and land birds, 31 reptile and amphibian species and a huge number of fish that inhabit the coast of the island have been registered.